 Truth and Reconciliation Education

-SFUC members are examining the devastating impact that racism and white privilege have on our First Nations people in Canada.
+The devastating impact that racism and white privilege have on First Nations people in Canada are being explored:

 - Five SFUC members participated in Building Bridges Through Understanding the Village led by Kathi Camilleri.
 The workshop explored in-depth the effects of residential schools and Canada’s policy of assimilation.
-People reported that the experience awakened their awareness of the impact of the settlers’ diseases, trade patterns, and racism on First Peoples.
 Canadian Unitarian Council Conference in Vancouver, May, 2017.

 - Twenty- five congregants from SFUC and Penninsula United Church participated in a KAIROS: Canadian Ecumenical Justice Initiatives Blanket Exercise.
-Participants were guided through the experience by the Revs.
-Janice Young (Peninsula United) and Samaya Oakley.
 It opened our awareness to a cultural experience and history we had not heard.
 We examined why we had not heard it.
-Aline LaFlamme , an Indigenous educator led us in a sharing circle to unpack our experience.
+Aline LaFlamme, an Indigenous educator led us in a sharing circle to unpack our experience.

 - During the lead up to 2018 municipal elections, Rev. Samaya helped to facilicate the KAIROS: Canadian Ecumenical Justice Initiatives Blanket Exercise for Federal Government employees, Sept 13,2018

-- Twelve SFUC members examined Winds of Change: 94 Calls to Action in ten weekly meetings.
-The Truth and Reconciliation Commission of Canada gathered data and stories from residential school survivors In a six-year process from 2008 to 2015.
+- Twelve SFUC members examined Winds of Change: 94 Calls to Action.
+The Truth and Reconciliation Commission of Canada gathered data and stories from residential school survivors in a six-year process from 2008 to 2015.
 Congregation members grappled with the reality of our own limited understanding and the slowness of change.

-- In April 2019, the congregation invited Rosie Trakostanek to speak on native spiritual healing.
+- In April 2019, the congregation explored native spiritual healing with Trakostanek.